tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 If your city is not available here then head to <http://download.geofabrik.de/osm/> and look for a region that would contain your city (for example, there are individual states and provinces available for many countries).
 Download the **.osm.pbf** version of the file.

 With a PBF file downloaded, you can import it with osm2pgsql.
-Assuming you downloaded the PBF to your Downloads folder, run the following command in the Terminal:
+Assuming you downloaded the PBF to your Downloads folder, run the following command in the Terminal (making sure to replace `your_file.osm.pbf` with the actual name of your file):

-    osm2pgsql -c -G -U postgres -d osm -S /usr/local/share/osm2pgsql/default.style ~/Downloads/your_file.osm.pbf
+    osm2pgsql -c -G -d osm -S /usr/local/share/osm2pgsql/default.style ~/Downloads/your_file.osm.pbf

 This will take something like 1 to 10 minutes, depending on the size of extract you downloaded.
 (If you downloaded a particularly large extract it may take much longer.)
 When its finished it will tell you something like "Osm2pgsql took 71s overall".